Baktarnagar: Demographics

 According to the 2011 census, the urban agglomeration (UA) centred upon Asansol had a population of 1,243,414.
 In addition to the erstwhile municipalities of Kulti, Jamuria, and Raniganj subsequently incorporated into the Asansol Municipal Corporation, the agglomeration included the census towns of Amkula, Baktarnagar, Ballavpur, Bhanowara, Domohani, Egara, Jemari (J.K.
 Nagar Township), Majiara, Murgathaul, Raghunathchak, Sahebganj and Topsi, and also Charanpur, an outgrowth of Jamuria.

 Infrastructure

 According to the District Census Handbook 2011, Bardhaman, Baktarnagar covered an area of 4.2169 km2.
 Among the civic amenities, it had 14 km roads with open drains, the protected water-supply involved overhead tank, tapwater from treated source.
 It had 315 domestic electric connections.
 Among the medical facilities it had was 1 medicine shop.
 Among the educational facilities it had were 3 primary schools, 1 middle school, 1 secondary school, the nearest senior secondary school at Raniganj 4 km away.
 It had 1 non-formal education centre (Sarva Shiksha Abhiyan).
-Among the social, recreational and cultural facilities, it had was 1 public library.
+Among the social, recreational and cultural facilities, it had 1 public library.